telerik/blazor-docs/knowledge-base/grid-state-filter-nullable-bool.md

                 {
                     FilterDescriptors = new FilterDescriptorCollection()
                     {
-                        //it is important to use the IsNull filter operator when filtering by null values new FilterDescriptor() { Member = "IsOnLeave", Operator = FilterOperator.IsNull, Value = null, MemberType = typeof(bool?) }, }
+                        // Use the IsNull filter operator when filtering by null values. new FilterDescriptor() { Member = "IsOnLeave", Operator = FilterOperator.IsNull, Value = null, MemberType = typeof(bool?) },
+                    }
                 }